 If you have not dived into heat maps yet (for example, Hotjar and Crazy Egg), it’s time to discover these efficient tools to test usability and track users’ activity.
 How did the visitor move around the site?
 Where did he click?
 Where did he stop by, and which parts did he miss?
 The heat maps give you all the answers.
 Also, you will be able to watch the video records of visitors’ sessions, understand what they are actually watching, and what is missed.
 Analyze their behaviour, draw conclusions and use them to adjust your website structure.

 Building a solid website structure is not only about sections and links – it’s about user experience and design as well.
-Make sure you invest time and resources in creating a solid website structure before you build the site itself.
+Make sure you invest time and resources in creating an SEO website structure before you build the site itself.
 And if your website is already running, do analyze it from the structure perspective, create “to do” list and start from small but needed changes.
 Don’t overlook this opportunity as it’s your chance to enhance your website rankings and an overall SEO.